-- Conduct a risk assessment using best practices for the NICO Project, including components, systems, hazards, and failure modes. - Assess likelihood and severity of each risk identified. - Provide rationale for criteria used for decisions on the various risks related to malfunctions/accidents during all project phases from construction through post-closure. - Describe contingency plans for accidents, malfunctions or unforseen impacts of the environment on the development. - Describe on-site containment features, such as concrete pads and dykes and detection systems used for early warning of spills. - Describe all accident and emergency response plans that will be in place during the construction phase and operations phase, including emergency communication plans.
+- Conduct a risk assessment using best practices for the Nechalacho Project, including components, systems, hazards, and failure modes.
+Avalon will particularly explore and report on the risk of barging accidents on Great Slave Lake due to any cause from a number of different scenarios.
+Include the transport of a barge-train fully loaded with Thor Lake concentrate. - Assess likelihood and severity of each risk identified. - Provide rationale for criteria used for decisions on the various risks related to malfunctions/accidents during all project phases from construction through post-closure. - Describe contingency plans for accidents, malfunctions or unforeseen impacts of the environment on all aspects of the development for example earthquakes, climate change-related or project-induced permafrost shifts, extreme precipitation events, etc. - Describe on-site containment features, such as concrete pads and dykes and detection systems used for early warning of spills. - Describe the likelihood of spillage into Great Slave Lake at each barge unloading facility - Describe all accident and emergency response plans that will be in place during the construction phase and operations phase, including emergency communication plans.